UnitedEffects/ueauth/README.md

 ## vNext Roadmap

 * Create social login setup via API for Google, Twitter and GitHub
-* Bulk user creation and invitations
+* Bulk user creation and notifications and/or invites
 * Integrate plugins for Permissions and MFA
 * Native AWS SES integration as an optional notifications config
 * Allow custom notification url per group instead of only global one